Our City and Campus

 - Speed Art Museum

 - The Playhouse & Thrust Theatre

 - Cardinal Stadium

 The University of Louisville has become known especially for teaching, research and service.
 With an enrollment of more than 22,000, its academic programs attract students from every state and all over the world.
 It is well positioned to fulfill the mission assigned to it by the state legislature to become "a premier, nationally-recognized metropolitan research university."

-Learn more about how the University of Louisville is growing and making a difference.
+Learn more about the University of Louisville and its thriving community of scholars.